QUESTIONS ABOUT THE M.A. PROGRAM

 What is tuition for the program?

-Tuition and fees are detailed on our page about program costs and funding.
+Tuition and fees are detailed on our page about program costs.

 How do I establish residency to qualify for in-state tuition?